Tile Numbers of Knot Corner Mosaics: Inequalities Relating Tile and Corner Tile Numbers

-\begin{corollary} If $L$ is unknot-free, $t_C(L) + 4 \leq t(L)$. \end{corollary} \begin{proof} By Lemma 6 of \cite{heapknowles}, for any link $L$, there is an edge mosaic in $\mathscr M_L$ such that the topmost nonempty row, bottommost nonempty row, leftmost nonempty column, and rightmost nonempty column contain only caps and empty tiles.
-If $L$ is unknot-free, the caps in these rows and columns don't overlap, so $\caps(L) \geq 4$. \end{proof} \begin{remark} If $L$ is the unknot, then $t_C(\text{unknot}) = 2$, $t(\text{unknot}) = 4$, and $\caps(\text{unknot}) = 2$. \end{remark}

 Define a checkerboard corner mosaic as a corner mosaic where every other square in a checkerboard pattern is empty.
-The proof of Theorem \ref{thm:main} establishes a correspondence between edge mosaics and checkerboard corner mosaics that preserves the tile number.
+The proof of Theorem \ref{thm:main} establishes a tile-number-preserving bijection between edge mosaics and checkerboard corner mosaics.

+\begin{corollary} If $L$ has no unlinked, unknotted components, $t_C(L) + 4 \leq t(L)$. \end{corollary} \begin{proof} By Lemma 6 of \cite{heapknowles}, for any link $L$, there is an edge mosaic in $\mathscr M^L$ such that the topmost nonempty row, bottommost nonempty row, leftmost nonempty column, and rightmost nonempty column contain only caps and empty tiles.
+If $L$ has no unlinked, unknotted components, the caps in these rows and columns don't overlap, so $\caps(L) \geq 4$. \end{proof}